 - A brief project/program budget including the amount being requested.

 - Name, title and email address of your principal contact.

 - A roster of the board of directors.

-In addition to the above, GRANT PROPOSALS should include the following information:
+Step Two: GRANT PROPOSALS should include the following information:

 - A short narrative (no more than 3 pages) describing your organization’s history and achievements.

 - An operating and project budget identifying the program or project’s income and expenses for its fiscal year with most recent audited financial statements.

 - A copy of the letter of tax exemption from the Internal Revenue Service.

 - Copies of recent relevant articles or other publicity about the program or organization.